tansey-lab/batchie/docs/configuration.rst

 Specifies what command line options will be passed to the call to :ref:`cli_train_model`.
 You'll define a similar section for each other application which you want to pass command line options to.
 Some applications dont have any required command line options, so you can leave those sections out entirely.

+You can always refer
+to the :ref:`cli` documentation for more information on what options are available for each process.